-Curzon is proud to have achieved the Eco Schools Silver Award, the RE Quality Mark Silver and Primary Science Quality Mark.
+Curzon is proud to have achieved the Eco Schools Silver Award and the RE Quality Silver Mark.

 This is what Ofsted said about our curriculum: